 We advise that you always check with us that the proposal is permitted development.
 For a formal confirmation you should apply for a Certificate of Lawful Proposed Use or Development.
 This certificate is not a planning application, there is no requirement for us to consult the public, however we strongly advise you to talk to your neighbours about the proposal.

 The Development Control Team in Derby:

 Investigates breaches of planning legislation through the Enforcement Team of:

 Development Control does not control how a building is constructed.
 Contact our Building Consultancy team that covers this, and they will help and advise you with the regulations on building construction.

 Are you still unsure if you need permission or want general planning advice?
-We have a duty officer available Monday 10.00am to 4.00pm and Tuesday to Wednesday 10.00am to 1.00pm. on an appointment basis.
+We have a duty officer available Monday 10.00am to 4.00pm and Tuesday 10.00am to 1.00pm. on an appointment basis.
 Contact Developement Control to make an appointment.

 Appointments are limited to 20 minutes for each property and can be booked up to one month in advance.

 The advice given will be objective, on the basis of the information available at the time.
 This might include information about relevant planning policies or standards and previous decisions.
 If you want to see the duty officer about a proposal, we suggest that, before your appointment you should, put your ideas on paper.
 Extensive plans are not required at this stage.
 We will then be able to interpret your ideas and suggest possible alterations.

 There are two ways to submit a planning application: